MANOJPATRA1991/GameZone/README.md

 This project demonstrates my skills in developing a REST API server for a Flask web application.

+The project is re-configured to be served from a Linux Ubuntu 16.04 Apache2 server, with a Postgresql database.

 ## Table of Contents

   1. [Description](#description)